segabl/pd2-super-serious-shooter/README.md

 - Aim punch from being shot is increased
 - Revive health decreases with each revive
 - Stamina drain from jumping is increased
+- Enemy intimidation is only possible during assault breaks and chances are reduced
+- Weapon recoil is increased when hipfiring and reduced when crouching or aiming down sights
+- Weapon spread is increased when moving and reduced when standing still, crouching or aiming down sights

 ## Team AI Changes